 You can plant almost any flower with rosemary however if you want to further improve your garden then alyssum is considered a more beneficial flower to rosemary.
 The sweet alyssum has tiny flowers that can attract beneficial insects such as predatory wasps while rosemary helps repel pests with their distinct aroma.

 Lavender makes an excellent companion planting to Meditteranean herbs and although it’s very particular in it’s growing requirements it grows well with herbs that have similar cultural needs such as sage, rosemary and thyme.

 Rosemary spicy and earthy aroma overpowers the beans scents which effectively hides it from Mexican bean beetles Rosemary makes a great companion to beans and both benefit from being planted together.

 Companion planting beans with rosemary plant might not completely get rid of pests but it will deter certain beetles and if you live in the United States, you are all too aware of the Mexican beetles.
 Mexican beetles area always a big problem with beans, they attack the plants from the underside.

 Rosemary plant overpowers the scent giving off by your beans so a great way to keep Mexican beetles away is to companion planting with rosemary.

 One of the ways to get rid of carrot flies from ruining your plants is to companion plant it with rosemary.
-One of the biggest issue with planting carrots is their tendency to attract carrot flies, to prevent this, you can plant rosemary nearby to help deter the carrot flies and in turn, provide nutrients to help rosemary plant thrive.
+One of the biggest issues with planting carrots is their tendency to attract carrot flies, to prevent this, you can plant rosemary nearby to help deter the carrot flies and in turn, provide nutrients to help the rosemary plants thrive.